neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Overview

-PackageProtector combines SP800-108 CTR KDF, HMAC-SHA512, and AES256-CBC algorithms to form a key-committing and message/context-committing authenticated encryption design for chunked streams.
+PackageProtector combines SP800-108 CTR KDF, HMAC-SHA512, and AES256-CBC algorithms to form a key-committing and message/context-committing authenticated encryption design.
 The data stream is split into equal-size chunks (except the last one), and each chunk is signed and encrypted separately.
 This scheme allows random reads and writes of an arbitrary-length stream with the guarantee that the returned data is authenticated.
 PackageProtector is designed for secure, long-term storage.

 Protected streams have no headers, markers, or identifiers.
 This makes protected streams indistinguishable from random data.
 Without a key, it is impossible to determine whether the protected stream was produced by PackageProtector or to perform traffic analysis.